1. The town is full of rats |

 How does behavior change when conditions change?

-What are the inputs to seq()?
+What are the inputs to seq()

 It is better to use the names of each parameter.

-The paramters N, rats_ini, birth_rate, catch_rate, and death_rate must be function inputs, not fixed values.
+must be function inputs, not

-initial_cats <- seq(10, 500, 10)
+<- seq(10, 500, 10)

-cat_and_rat2 <- function(cats_ini) {
+initial_cats <- function(cats_ini) {

 cats <- rep(NA, N)

-cats[1] <- cats_ini
+rats 1] <- cats_ini

-rats[1] <- rats_ini
+cats[1] <- rats_ini

-for(i in 2:N) {
+rats[for(i in 2:N) {

-cats[i] <- cats[i-1] + cats[i-1]*catch_rate*rats[i-1] - cats[i-1]*death_rate
+<- cats[i-1] + cats[i-1]*catch_rate*rats[i-1] - cats[i-1]*death_rate

-rats[i] <- rats[i-1] + rats[i-1]*birth_rate - rats[i-1]*catch_rate*cats[i-1]
+cats[i] <- rats[i-1] + rats[i-1]*birth_rate - rats[i-1]*catch_rate*cats[i-1]

-list_of_rat <- lapply(initial_cats, cat_and_rat2)
+}<- lapply(initial_cats, cat_and_rat2)

-min_rats <- data.frame(initial_cats, sapply(list_of_rat, min))
+list_of_rat <- data.frame(initial_cats, sapply(list_of_rat, min))

-plot(min_rats, ylab="Rats")
+min_rats plot(min_rats, ylab="Rats")

 Bonus

-max_rats <- data.frame(initial_cats, sapply(list_of_rat, max))
+<- data.frame(initial_cats, sapply(list_of_rat, max))

-plot(max_rats, main="Max of Rats", ylab="Rats")
+max_rats plot(max_rats, main="Max of Rats", ylab="Rats")

-sum_rats <- data.frame(initial_cats, sapply(list_of_rat, sum))
+<- data.frame(initial_cats, sapply(list_of_rat, sum))

-plot(sum_rats, main="Sum of Rats", ylab="Rats")
+sum_rats plot(sum_rats, main="Sum of Rats", ylab="Rats")

 2. When the cat is away, the rats will play